Hiltslash/COBRA/README.md

 do a for loop like this: for times command arguments

+wait for a while like this: wait seconds

 make an infinite loop like this: for 10 for 10 for 10 for 10 for 10 for 10 show "this will loop forever :D" if statements like this: if condition exresult command argument(s)

+Another note: when clearing the screen with clear, you have to put something after it. anything, it dosent matter.

 yes that's kinda the entire documentation